-In a recent VFQ Daily Insight called Customer Obsessed, we asked:
+In an Emergn Insight called Customer Obsessed, we asked:

 What do you think the most customer-focused company on earth would feel like?
 How would it differ from your current environment?
 What would you do differently?